 One of the elegant principles of classical statistical physics is the equipartition theorem, which has numerous applications in various topics, such as thermodynamics \cite{Dattagupta2010, Campisi2007, Koide2011}, astrophysics \cite{Abreu2020, Abreu2020a, Barboza2015} and applied physics \cite{Ziel1973, Sarpeshkar1993, Matheny2013}. \markred{It is natural to consider the quantum version of the equipartition theorem, since quantum mechanics has been founded over a hundred years and so as quantum statistical mechanics.}

 Recent years have seen much progress on this topic.
-A novel work \cite{Bialas2019} investigated the simplest quantum Brownian oscillator model to formulate the energy of the system in terms of the averge energy of a quantum oscillator in a harmonic well. \markred{Based on this work, more papers \cite{Ghosh_2023, Kaur2021, Kaur2022a, Bialas2018, Spiechowicz2018, Spiechowicz2019, Spiechowicz2021, Kaur2023} tried to study the quantum counterpart of the equipartition theorem} in different versions of quadratic open quantum systems from various perspectives, including electrical circuits \cite{Ghosh_2023}, dissipative diamagnetism \cite{Kaur2023} \markblue{or focusing on kinetic energy for a more general setup \cite{luczka2020quantum}.}
+A novel work \cite{Bialas2019} investigated the simplest quantum Brownian oscillator model to formulate the energy of the system in terms of the averge energy of a quantum oscillator in a harmonic well. \markred{Based on this work, more papers \cite{Ghosh_2023, Kaur2021, Kaur2022a, Bialas2018, Spiechowicz2018, Spiechowicz2019, Spiechowicz2021, Kaur2023} tried to study quantum counterparts of the equipartition theorem} in different versions of quadratic open quantum systems from various perspectives, including electrical circuits \cite{Ghosh_2023}, dissipative diamagnetism \cite{Kaur2023} \markblue{and focusing on kinetic energy for a more general setup \cite{luczka2020quantum}.}

-In this work, we aim to deduce the \markred{quantum counterpart of the generalized equipartition theorem \cite{Magnano2020}} for arbitray open quantum quadratic systems.
+In this work, we aim to deduce a \markred{quantum counterpart of the generalized equipartition theorem \cite{Magnano2020}} for arbitray open quantum quadratic systems.
 Many quadratic systems share the same algebra $[\hat{A},\hat{B}]=i\hbar$, where the binary operator pair can be the coordinate $\hat{x}$ and the momentum $\hat{p}$ for oscillators, the magnetic flux $\hat{\Phi}$ and charge $\hat{Q}$ for quantum circuits, and so on.
 We here turn to Brownian oscillators as an example to grasp the physical nature of all these systems.

-To construct such systems, we adopt a generalized Calderia-Leggett model \cite{Caldeira1981} and manage to transform it into a multi-mode Brownian oscillator system well-discussed in\citeref{Tong2023}.
+To construct such systems, we adopt a generalized Calderia-Leggett model \cite{Caldeira1981} and manage to transform it into a multi-mode Brownian-oscillator system well-discussed in \citeref{Tong2023}.
 For generality, we do not choose a concrete form of dissipation.
-We also generalize a formula \cite{Ford1988} for the internal energy so that it could be applied to the multi-mode Brownian oscillator system.
-It has been debated \cite{Ghosh2023} which of this formula or the \markblue{quantum counterpart of the equipartition theorem} given in \citeref{Bialas2019} truly describes the energy of the system.
-Our analysis show that the generalized version of the former formula cannot be used to find the energy, which implies that the latter one is more reasonable.
+We also generalize a formula in \citeref{Ford1988} for the internal energy so that it could be applied to the multi-mode Brownian oscillator system.
+It has been debated \cite{Ghosh2023} which of the formula in \citeref{Ford1988} or the \markblue{quantum counterpart of the equipartition theorem} given in \citeref{Bialas2019} truly describes the energy of the system.
+Our analysis shows that the generalized version of the former formula cannot be used to find the energy, which implies that the latter one is more reasonable.